szymonwilczek/portfolio/src/content/projects/portfolio.md

 You know, one of those things where you show off your projects to potential employers who will spend approximately 4.7 seconds looking at it before moving on to the next candidate.
 Standard stuff.

 But here's the thing - every developer portfolio looks the same:
-- Hero section ✓
+- Hero section :icon[Check]{.text-green-500 .inline-block .ml-1 .mb-1}
-- "About Me" that nobody reads ✓
+- "About Me" that nobody reads :icon[Check]{.text-green-500 .inline-block .ml-1 .mb-1}
-- Grid of project cards ✓
+- Grid of project cards :icon[Check]{.text-green-500 .inline-block .ml-1 .mb-1}
-- Contact form that goes to `/dev/null` ✓
+- Contact form that goes to `/dev/null` :icon[Check]{.text-green-500 .inline-block .ml-1 .mb-1}

 **Boring.**